samuelaguilera/sar-friendly-smtp/readme.txt

 This is useful if you want to use the same settings network-wide in a WordPress network (multisite installation).

 == Changelog ==

+= 1.2.5 =

+* Added own styles to settings page to fix placement of messages shown when settings are overridden by values set in the wp-config.php file.
+* Added Settings Saved notice.
+* Minor changes to text shown in Send Email Test page.

 = 1.2.3 =